- Resources In This Article

 Suture size can vary slightly depending on how much static and dynamic tension is predicted (eg, for facial lacerations subject to frequent movement or high tension, size 5-0 sutures may be used).

 Sutures are placed about as deep as they are wide and are spaced as far apart as the distance from the needle entry point to wound edge (see Figure: Suture spacing.).
 Small bites (suture typically inserted 1 to 3 mm from the wound edge) are used for repairs in areas where cosmetic results are of particular concern and when tissues are thin.
 For other repairs, wider bites are used, varying with the tissue thickness.
 Wound edges can be everted by making the width of the bite greater at the deepest part of the wound than at the surface.
-Eversion is more easily obtained when the skin is entered with the needle at a 90° angle and angled slightly away from the skin edge.
+Eversion is more easily obtained when the hand is fully pronated and the skin is entered with the needle at a 90° angle and angled slightly away from the skin edge.